GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 You want to understand the full GenAI landscape before picking a direction

-- You still need a broad map of modern GenAI before you choose a narrower track.
+- You need a broad map of LLM behavior, RAG, multimodal systems, evaluation, and deployment thinking before choosing a narrower track.

 You want to ship working AI software, not just understand how it works

-- You want projects that look like product work, not only conceptual exercises.
+- You want projects that look like product work: APIs, RAG assistants, internal copilots, workflow tools, and deployed apps.

 You already know you want agents and you are ready for the complexity

-- You want to go deeper into agents, tool use, and orchestration rather than stay broad.
+- You want to go deeper into tool use, state, planning, workflow control, tracing, and agent evaluation rather than stay broad.

-- You already understand why agent systems matter for your target role or projects.
+- You already understand why agent systems matter for your target role, automation problem, or product workflow.

 Where the Confusion Comes From